 Fixed Income Securities Risk.
 When the Fund invests in fixed income securities, the value of your investment in the Fund will fluctuate with changes in interest rates.
-Typically, a rise in interest rates causes a decline in the value of fixed income securities owned by the Fund.
+Typically, a rise in interest rates causes a decline in the value of fixed income securities.
 In general, the market price of fixed income securities with longer maturities will increase or decrease more in response to changes in interest rates than shorter-term securities.
 Other risk factors include credit risk (the debtor may default), extension risk (an issuer may exercise its right to repay principal on a fixed rate obligation held by the Fund later than expected), and prepayment risk (the debtor may pay its obligation early, reducing the amount of interest payments).
-Below investment grade debt (commonly known as junk bonds) is subject to heighted credit risk.
 These risks could affect the value of a particular investment by the Fund, possibly causing the Fund's share price and total return to be reduced and fluctuate more than other types of investments.